It’s Time for TV to Eat the Rich

 As the wheel of nostalgia creaks forward, the ’00s appear poised to return in a big way.
 A Mean Girls musical is in development, Paris Hilton is making a comeback, and, 15 years after the start of the Iraq War, John Bolton is back in the White House as our new National Security Advisor.
 That means we’ve got one more thing to look forward to: the return of wealth porn.
 The early aughts were, among other things, characterized by the boom in a particular kind of celebrity.
 Of course, people have been deriding celebrity as a concept for decades, but it’s hard to avoid that conclusion that the era of The Simple Life (debuted in 2003), My Super Sweet Sixteen (2005), and of course, Keeping Up With the Kardashians (2007) cemented the rise of people “famous for being famous”—which is to say, wealthy.
 Enter FX’s Trust, a new drama series about one of the wealthiest families ever: The Gettys.

 Trust, written by Simon Beaufoy and directed by Danny Boyle, focuses on the story of John Paul Getty III, the 16-year-old grandson of oil magnate J. Paul Getty, who was kidnapped in Rome in 1973 and held captive for several months before being released in exchange for a $2.2 million ransom: the maximum amount that the notoriously cheap Getty was told would be tax-deductible.
 It’s a story that’s gotten in the water lately—it was also recently told in All the Money in the World, the 2017 Ridley Scott film that will be remembered primarily for the last-minute recasting of Christopher Plummer as J.P., standing in for the disgraced Kevin Spacey.
-It’s unclear if
+It’s unclear if Trust will be remembered for much at all.

 In Boyle’s telling, Getty is played by Donald Sutherland, dripping with condescension and cruelty as he delights in torturing his live-in harem, kicking people out of the family, and being casually racist.
 While ponderously deliberating over which of his “feckless progeny” should receive portions of Getty Oil, Sutherland’s Getty not only doesn’t pick up on the parallels to King Lear once they’re explicitly pointed out to him, he’s outright dismissive of the comparison.
 (Of course, King Lear, in which the aging king seeks to divide his kingdom among his daughters, ends with the senseless death of the beloved youngest child and his own descent into madness.)
 In Trust, the hyperwealthy are characterized by their intentional obtuseness.